 Skip to main content

-AB 1642 and California Claims Handling Timelines: The Deadlines Your Insurer Must Meet
+California Claims Handling Deadlines Insurers Must Meet

-By Leland Coontz III, Licensed Public Adjuster · June 1, 2026
+By Leland Coontz III, Licensed Public Adjuster · July 5, 2026

 When a policyholder files an insurance claim, the clock starts running.
 California law imposes specific deadlines on insurance companies at every stage of the claims process — from the initial acknowledgment of the claim through the final payment.
 These deadlines are not suggestions.
 They are statutory requirements backed by regulatory enforcement authority, and violations can support bad faith claims, regulatory penalties, and in some cases, punitive damages.

 Many policyholders do not know these deadlines exist.
 Insurers rarely volunteer the information.
 The result is that claims languish for months or years while policyholders wait for responses that should have arrived weeks ago.
-Understanding the statutory timelines — and holding insurers accountable to them — is one of the most effective tools available to policyholders navigating the claims process.
+Understanding the statutory timelines — and holding insurers accountable to them — is one of the most effective tools available to policyholders handling the claims process.

 🚨